usemoss/pipecat-moss/README.md

 ## Overview

+Moss delivers real-time semantic search for conversational AI.
+Upload your data or documents to the Moss Portal and instantly enable sub-10ms retrieval anywhere (browser, edge, or cloud).

-Moss is a vector database service that enables semantic search over your documents.
-When integrated with Pipecat, it automatically retrieves relevant context from your knowledge base based on user queries and augments the LLM's context with this information, enabling your voice AI agents to answer questions using your custom knowledge base.
+When integrated with Pipecat, Moss automatically fetches the most relevant context from your knowledge base based on the user’s query, augmenting the LLM prompt on the fly.
+Your voice agents can now answer questions using your custom knowledge accurately and in real time.

 ## Installation